laurengarcia/url-metadata/README.md

 });
 // To find out how many credits the request cost you: console.log(metadata.responseHeaders['sa-credit-cost']);
-// To retrieve screenshot when you set `proxyParams: { screenshot: true }` console.log(metadata.responseHeaders['sa-screenshot']);
+// To get screenshot when you set `proxyParams: { screenshot: true }` console.log(metadata.responseHeaders['sa-screenshot']);
 ```
-Note: ScraperAPI's structured/merchant endpoints (ex: `https://api.scraperapi.com/structured/amazon/product`) return JSON or CSV, not HTML — this package can't parse those and will throw `unsupported content type` if `proxyUrl` is pointed at one.
-That's expected; those endpoints are a different kind of tool than page metadata extraction.
+Note: ScraperAPI's structured data and merchant-specific endpoints (ex: `https://api.scraperapi.com/structured/amazon/product`) return JSON or CSV, not HTML — this package can't parse those and will throw `unsupported content type` if `proxyUrl` is pointed at one.
+That's expected; those endpoints are a different kind of tool than web page metadata extraction.

 ### Returns
 Returns a promise resolved with a JSON object.
 Note that the returned `url` field will be the last hop in the request chain if there are redirects.